largehadroncollider/lhcSiteSource/content/defconguide.md

 #### Hotel Room Hax

-For all the DEF CON folks staying in Caesar's Properties: the VIP override for the Honeywell thermostat in your room (which disables room occupancy sensor and lowers min temp setting) is:
+For all the DEF CON folks staying in Caesar's Properties: to activate the VIP override for the Honeywell thermostat in your room, which disables room occupancy sensor and lowers min temp setting:

 - While holding down "display:"
   * Press "off"